mponce0/covid19.analytics/README.md

 The dates when the report is genreated and the date of the recorded data will be included at the beggining of each table.

 It will also compute the totals, averages, standard deviations and percentages of various quantities:
-* it will determine how many *unique* locations were processed within the dataset
+* it will determine the number of *unique* locations processed within the dataset
 * it will compute the total number of cases per case

+* Percentages: percentages will computed as follow:
+  - for the "Confirmed" cases, as the ratio between the corresponding number of cases and the total number of cases, i.e. a sort of *"global percentage"* indicating the percentage of infected cases wrt the rest of the world
+  - for the other categories, "Deaths"/"Recovered"/"Active", the percetange of a given category will computed as the ratio between the number of cases in the corresponding category divided by the "Confirmed" number of cases, i.e. a *relative percentage* with respect to the number of confirmed infected cases in the given region

-* for the "Time Series" data it will show the delta (change or variation in the last day), and when possible will also display the percentage of "Recovered" and "Deaths" with respect to the "Confirmed" number of cases
+* For "Time Series" data:
+ - it will show the *delta* (change or variation) in the last day, and when possible will also display the percentage of "Recovered" and "Deaths" with respect to the "Confirmed" number of cases
-* for the "Aggregated" data, for each of the columns "Deaths"/"Recovered"/"Active", it will also compute the corresponding percentages next to it, computed as the ratio of the corresponding column divided by the "Confirmed" number of cases

-* The column "GlobalPerc" is computed as the ratio between the number of cases for a given country over the total of cases reported
+ - The column "GlobalPerc" is computed as the ratio between the number of cases for a given country over the total of cases reported
-* The "Global Perc.
-Average (SD: standard deviation)" is computed as the average (standard deviation) of the number of cases among all the records in the data
+ - The *"Global Perc.
+Average (SD: standard deviation)"* is computed as the average (standard deviation) of the number of cases among all the records in the data
-* The "Global Perc.
-Average (SD: standard deviation) in top X" is computed as the average (standard deviation)of the number of cases among the top *X* records
+ - The *"Global Perc.
+Average (SD: standard deviation) in top X"* is computed as the average (standard deviation) of the number of cases among the top *X* records

 Typical structure of a `summary.report()` output for the Time Series data: